 Adjusted market value that immediately recognizes interest and dividends.
 The procedure recognizes 20% of each year's total appreciation (depreciation) beginning with the year of occurrence.
 After five years, the appreciation (depreciation) is fully recognized.
-A characteristic of this asset valuation method is that, over time, it is more likely to produce an actuarial value of assets that is less than the market value of assets.
+A characteristic of this asset valuation method is that, over time, it is more likely than not to produce an actuarial value of assets that is less than the market value of assets, if the investment return attributable to net interest and dividends is less than the assumed rate of return.